rust-lang/rust-mode/README.md

 ## Running / testing / compiling code

-The `rust-run`, `rust-test` and `rust-compile` functions shell out to Cargo to run, test or build your code.
+The `rust-run`, `rust-test`, `rust-compile` and `rust-check` functions shell out to Cargo to run, test, build and check your code.
 Under the hood, these use the standard Emacs `compile` function.

 These are not bound by default.
 To bind these to keyboard shortcuts,